bogdanbabych/courses/D2020-21-W/d21b5-0945BUE36202_Advanced_topics_translation.md

 - Video recording of the class: [https://youtu.be/z_HhaOl9X3w](https://youtu.be/z_HhaOl9X3w)

 Week10: 25 Jan – 31 Jan 2021:
-- Video recording of the class: presentation [https://youtu.be/l2cZPHC1QRQ](https://youtu.be/l2cZPHC1QRQ)
+- Video recording of the class: presentations [https://youtu.be/l2cZPHC1QRQ](https://youtu.be/l2cZPHC1QRQ)

 Week11: 01 Feb – 07 Feb 2021:
-- Video recording of the class: presentation [https://youtu.be/wgPbsstEXSU](https://youtu.be/wgPbsstEXSU)
+- Video recording of the class: presentations [https://youtu.be/wgPbsstEXSU](https://youtu.be/wgPbsstEXSU)

 Week12: 08 Feb – 14 Feb 2021:
+- Video recording of the class: presentations [https://youtu.be/JHorDaK5Vnk](https://youtu.be/JHorDaK5Vnk)

 Week13: 15 Feb – 21 Feb 2021: